mathnogueira/CTest/README.md

 ```
 This test will output:
 ```
-Test v1.0.0 -- Unit Test for C
+Test v1.0.1 -- Unit Test for C

 Number of tests: 1      Number of failed tests: 1
->> The meaning of life should be 42
+>> myTest --> The meaning of life should be 42
 ```